Mani08102001/Automate-AWS-using-Terraform/README.md

 ## Step3:

--Finally, create a Application load balancer to maintain the traffic passing to the instance.
+- Finally, create a Application load balancer to maintain the traffic passing to the instance.

--Create a target group which has instances.
+- Create a target group which has instances.

--Associate that target group with the Application load balancer.
+- Associate that target group with the Application load balancer.

--Make a listener port as 80 to allow HTTP traffic to the Load balancer.
+- Make a listener port as 80 to allow HTTP traffic to the Load balancer.

--Yeah!!!
-Now the project is ready....
+**Yeah!!!
+Now the project is ready....**